abliss/upty/README.md

 # Roadmap
 Here are some test programs which use pseudoterminals; perhaps someday they will work with upty.
-Right now, an `x` means that I've tried them and gotten basic functionality, indicating that I've intercepted enough of glibc for them to work in principle.
-(Since there's no line discipline implemented yet, nothing works in practice.)
+Right now, an `x` means that I've tried them and they seem to pretty much mostly work.

 - [x] `script`
 - [x] `tmux`
 - [x] `ttyd`
-- [01/58] `gvisor` test case `//test/syscalls/linux:pty_test`
+- [35/58] `gvisor` test case `//test/syscalls/linux:pty_test`
 - [     ] `screen` (only non-setuid mode is contemplated)
 - [     ] `emacs`
 - [     ] `xterm`